NEURoboticsClub/neu-underwater-robotics/so_you_want_to_git.md

 # When to Pull
 There are two main relevant commands when making a branch: git branch and git checkout.
+To create a new branch called branch-name (locally) run:
 >```
 >git branch [branch-name]
 >```
-creates a new branch (locally)
+To switch to a different branch called branch-name run:
 >```
->git checkout [branch-name] switches to a branch
+>git checkout [branch-name]
 >```
 These commands can be combined by adding the -b flag to git checkout.
-Check out main:
+For example, to create a new branch called branch name and switch to it run:
 >```
->git checkout main
+>git checkout -b [branch-name]
 >```

-Git pull to make sure your local main branch is up to date with origin/main.
+Once on your desired branch git pull to make sure your local main branch is up to date with origin/main:
 >```
->git checkout -b [branch-name] to create a new branch and switch to it.
+>git pull
 >```

 ## House Rules